 Common module settings

-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: Common module settings.
+Note: You are currently viewing documentation for Moodle 2.5.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Common module settings.

 On the settings page for many modules, there is a section called "Common module settings".
 This refers to settings that are common to many modules.